Hans-Dieter Fritschler: Free German Youth career

-SED career
+Socialist Unity Party career

 Fritschler was transferred to the apparatus of the SED in 1980 as Second Secretary of the SED in the district of Hildburghausen.
-In April 1982, he was surprisingly promoted to First Secretary of the SED in the neighbouring district of Bad Salzungen, the largest district of Bezirk Suhl by population.
+Unexpectedly to him, in April 1982, he was promoted to First Secretary of the SED in the district of Bad Salzungen, the largest district of Bezirk Suhl by population.
 He replaced Hans-Joachim Herzog, who was dismissed after only a year in office for alleged embezzlement.

 This made him the leading politician of the district, heading a party organization with, at last count, 119 employees.
 For Fritschler, this promotion came out of nowhere and he felt overwhelmed by the personal responsibility and power bundled in the office of First Secretary.

 Fritschler additionally was a full member of the Bezirk Suhl SED leadership.

 Der Erste

-In 1980, local author Landolf Scherzer asked the Culture Secretary of the Bezirk Suhl SED if he could accompany the First Secretary of the Bezirk SED or of a district SED for a book.
+In 1980, local author Landolf Scherzer asked the Culture Secretary of the Bezirk Suhl SED if he could accompany the First Secretary of the Bezirk SED or of a district SED for the purpose of gathering information for a book.
 He eventually was allowed to accompany Fritschler for four weeks in November and December 1986.

-The resulting 1988 book, titled "Der Erste.
-Protokoll einer Begegnung."
-(The First One.
-Minutes of an encounter.) provided a unfalsified behind-the-scenes look of the SED and portrayed Fritschler honestly, both as First Secretary as well as in private, including contradictions and self-doubt.
-Uniquely for a work published before the Peaceful Revolution, it openly discussed deficiencies of the East German command economy, especially shortages, and also societal issues, including alcoholism.
+The resulting 1988 book, titled Der Erste.
+Protokoll einer Begegnung (The First One.
+Minutes of an encounter) was seen by the West German press as providing an unvarnished, behind-the-scenes look at the SED, portraying Fritschler both as First Secretary as well as in private, including moments of contradictions and self-doubt.
+Unusual for a work published before the Peaceful Revolution, it openly discussed deficiencies of the East German command economy, especially shortages, and also societal issues, including alcoholism.
 This led to the book being dubbed "a small avant-garde piece of Glasnost for the GDR".

 Reception

 Der Erste became a bestseller almost immediately, the first two print runs quickly selling out.
-The book would later be adapted to a theatre play and a radio drama.
+The book would later be adapted into a theatre play and a radio drama.
 A second edition published in 1997 added an additional chapter titled "Der letzte Erste" (The last First One), covering the events of the Peaceful Revolution in Bad Salzungen in December 1989.

-Fritschler himself initially faced criticism from within the party, especially in Bezirk Suhl, where the book was a taboo.
-Hans Albrecht, his superior as First Secretary of the Bezirk Suhl SED, tried to pressure him to rescind critical statements in the book, but he refused.
+Fritschler himself initially faced criticism from within the party, especially in the Bezirk Suhl party organization, where the book was considered taboo.
+His party organization was accused of "hackwork" and of failing to correctly identify and solve problems.
+Hans Albrecht, his superior as First Secretary of the Bezirk Suhl SED, tried to pressure him to rescind critical statements in the book, but Fritschler refused.
+Albrecht also unsuccessfully attempted to limit the book's circulation by instituting a preferential sale to the National's People Army.

 The internal criticism only subsided when Kurt Hager, Secretary of the Central Committee responsible for culture, approved of the book, and it even became required reading for high-ranking SED functionaries.